Feedback on Your Teaching

 This information is cited from J. H. Herman's and M. Langridge's Chapter 15 in To Improve the Academy Volume 31, "Using Small Group Individual Diagnoses to Improve Online Instruction," pp. 230 231.
 Also from McKeachie's Teaching Tips: Strategies, Research, and Theory for College and University Teachers, Fourteenth Edition, pp. 334335.
 Information adapted from Kennesaw State University Center for Excellence in Teaching and Learning, Seattle University Center for Teaching and Learning, and Central New Mexico Community College Cooperative for Teaching and Learning.

-Interested in working in partnership with a TLTC staff member over a longer term to help take your teaching to the next level?
+Interested in working in partnership with a TLTC staff member over a longer term to help you focus on your own growth goals around teaching?
 Consider applying for an Instructional Coaching Partnership, where you work one-on-one with an instructional coach over approximately six sessions during the semester, with up to two in-class feedback, observation, or small group diagnosis sessions.
-Apply by September 9, 2022.
+If you are interested in learning more, please email us.

 Student Feedback on Course Experiences